Can Domainer Elite Make Flipping Domains Better Than Flipping Burgers?

-Pros: Solid video tutorials, covers domain and site flipping and provides with the resources you need to get stared.
+The Good: Solid video tutorials, covers domain and site flipping and provides with the resources you need to get stared.

-Cons: There is no written guide unfortunately.
+The Bad: There is no written guide unfortunately.
 I wasn't thrilled with the upsells either.

-Our Recommendation: If you're interested in domain flipping, then Domainer Elite is certainly a good choice for getting a solid foundation of learning.
+The Bottom Line: If you're interested in domain flipping, then Domainer Elite is certainly a good choice for getting a solid foundation of learning.
 It's not perfect, but at the price point it's still a solid product.

 There’s a trap that I think any newbie online marketer falls into.
 It can be a deadly trap, and it’s certainly most often a wasteful trap.

 This is when you buy domain after domain after domain, always saying you will do something fantastic with this domain, one day, maybe, sort of.

 Personally I brought my domain purchasing addiction under control with only 30 or so domains in my account (a huge 4 of them were active sites and only 2 were actually being worked on).

 I’ve heard of people hoarding hundreds of domains, that’s thousands of dollars’ worth of internet real estate there!

 Are you like that?
 What if I told you there was a way to potentially turn a profit on those dormant domains, and any future domains you buy?